This post may contain affiliate links.

-Random Question Wednesday is a feature in my Facebook group, the Raw Feeder's “Kicked Out” Club.
+Random Question Wednesday is a feature in my former Facebook group, the Raw Feeder's “Kicked Out” Club.
 Because the group guidelines state that we discuss raw feeding (and raw adjacent) topics only, Wednesday is a day when the floor is opened to everything.
 These posts may also include random questions I receive via email or blog comments.

 Garlic for Dogs